-- how (int) defines the way the line should be erased in: - - 0 - Erases from cursor to end of line, including cursor position.

-- 1 Erases from beginning of line to cursor, including cursor position. - 2 Erases complete line. - private (bool) when True character attributes are left unchanged not implemented.
+- how (int) defines the way the line should be erased in: - 0 Erases from cursor to end of line, including cursor position. - 1 - Erases from beginning of line to cursor, including cursor position. - 2 Erases complete line. - private (bool) when True only characters marked as eraseable are affected not implemented.

-erase_in_display (how=0, private=False)
+erase\in\display (how=0, private=False)